mWater/mwater-expressions/docs/Schema and Types.md

 `-or-`

-`fromColumn`: table column to start join from.
+`fromColumn`: table column to start join from or jsonql with alias {alias}
-`toColumn`: table column to end join at.
+`toColumn`: table column to end join at or jsonql with alias {alias}.

 ## Example format